ntaylorwss/pavlov/README.md

 ## Environments
 ### Gym Environments
-KerasGym is equipped to function with any environment that follows the [OpenAI Gym API](https://github.com/openai/gym/blob/master/gym/core.py#L11).
+Pavlov is equipped to function with any environment that follows the [OpenAI Gym API](https://github.com/openai/gym/blob/master/gym/core.py#L11).
 For environments that are native to Gym, usage is straightforward.
 Simply use `gym.make` to generate an environment, and pass it to the Agent, as shown in [Getting Started](#getting-started).

 ### Custom Environments
-A custom environment can surely be used with KerasGym, as long as it is first made to comply with the Gym API, and is properly registered as a Gym environment.
+A custom environment can surely be used with Pavlov, as long as it is first made to comply with the Gym API, and is properly registered as a Gym environment.
 What follows is all that is necessary to create a custom environment that complies with the OpenAI Gym API.

 A valid custom environment class must be necessarily equipped with the following _member variables_: